op7ic/unix_collector/README.md

 * Enumerate process list and other process information and save details in output directory.
 * Hash files in various folders such as /home/ /opt/ /usr/ and save details in output directory.
 * Hash files which are marked as SGID or SUID and save details in output directory.
-* Copy various files such as cron job content into output directory.
+* Copy various files such as cron job, plist or other files into output directory.
 * Copy SUID/SGID binaries into output directory.
 * Copy system logs (i.e /var/log or /var/adm/) into output directory.
 * TAR entire output directory and use hostname as file name with current date.